raphaelgodoi/google-tapandpay/README.md

 # Functions

+### GetEnvironment
+Return the current environment Google Pay is configured to use.

+    getEnvironment(onSuccess,onError);

 ### GetActiveWalletID
 Returns the Wallet ID of the active wallet.
 If there is no active wallet, a error is throw.

     getActiveWalletID(onSuccess,onError);

 ### GetStableHardwareId
 Returns the stable hardware ID of the device.
 Each physical Android device has a stable hardware ID which is consistent between wallets for a given device.
 This ID will change as a result of a factory reset.